ECHINACEA Overview Information

 - Other conditions.

 ECHINACEA Side Effects & Safety

-Echinacea is LIKELY SAFE for most people when used short-term.
-There is not enough information to know if echinacea is safe for long-term use.
+Echinacea is LIKELY SAFE for most people when taken by mouth in the short-term.
+Various liquid and solid forms of Echinacea have been used safely for up to 10 days.
+There are also some products, such as Echinaforce (A. Vogel Bioforce AG, Switzerland) that have been used safely for up to 6 months.
+There is not enough information to know if echinacea is safe to use as an injection.
 Some side effects have been reported such as fever, nausea, vomiting, unpleasant taste, stomach pain, diarrhea, sore throat, dry mouth, headache, numbness of the tongue, dizziness, insomnia, disorientation, and joint and muscle aches.

 Echinacea is most likely to cause allergic reactions in children and adults who are allergic to ragweed, mums, marigolds, or daisies.
 If you have allergies, be sure to check with your healthcare provider before taking echinacea.